I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 Discrimination.
 Your landlord can’t evict you based on a protected characteristic, such as a disability, your race, or your religion.

 In these kinds of situations, your landlord is breaking the law.
-If you have not been given a notice to end the tenancy, you don’t have to leave your rental unit.
-If your landlord is acting improperly, you should reach out for help.
+If you have not been given a notice to end the tenancy, you do not have to leave your rental unit.
+If your landlord is acting improperly, reach out for help.
 More on this below, under deal with an eviction.

-If that still sounds too hard, you can get help at any stage of the process.
+Most people appear on their own.
+But you can get help at any stage of the process.
+You are allowed to have an advocate or lawyer help you.
 You may want to do this especially if you have a corporate or not-for-profit landlord.
 They’re typically able to bring more resources and experience to the table than you can.
 (See below on overcoming barriers to the dispute process.)

 Here are some ways you can set yourself up to successfully dispute an eviction:

 Get legal help.
-Taking on a legal “fight” with your landlord might seem overwhelming.
-But you can focus on getting help and services so that you stay housed.
 A first step is reaching out to the Tenant Resource & Advisory Centre, an advocate or a legal clinic.
 These are all free options.
 The Everyone Legal Clinic is a low-cost fixed-fee option for legal help.

 Communicate by text or email.
 Another option is to text or email your landlord instead of confronting them in person.
 (And it will create a record of your communications.)